ingest/ingest-node-sdk/README.md

 Parameter   | Description
 ---------  | -----------
 input      | The search term
-headers    | TAny headers you wish to send in object form callback?  | This is optional if following the callback approach.
+headers    | Any headers you wish to send in object form callback?  | This is optional if following the callback approach.
 Callback parameters are error and data (error, data) => {}

 ```